BrodyAcquilano/urban-resource-map-dev/README.md

 ## 🔮 Future Improvements

+- 🔒 Add optional login system to restrict access to a private admin version (link both client and admin versions)
-- ✅ Add scoring logic to highlight strong/weak areas
+- 🧠 Add weighted scoring logic to better reflect importance of specific services
-- ✅ Add seasonal/time filters to track shifting availability
-- ✅ Add user login or role-based permissions for editing
+- 🔐 Add user login or admin roles for secure access to editing and scoring
-- ✅ Export full-page PDFs with custom map overlays
+- 🛠 Enable custom data model settings (e.g. editable categories, filters, label sets)
+- 🧩 Allow users to connect to their own MongoDB database via input or config screen (currently done in development by updating .env file)
-- ✅ Add import/export buttons for bulk JSON or CSV data
+- 📦 Add import/export for location data in JSON or CSV formats
+- 📅 Add more advanced time/seasonal exceptions logic (e.g. hourly shifts, closures)
+- 🌐 Add multi-user support for collaborative community data collection

+> These improvements are intended to enhance long-term flexibility and allow community-led deployments with custom configurations.

 ---